samebug/samebug-technical-documentation/bugmate/index.md

 but you can leave it empty if you want.

 When you send a help request, Samebug will notify your bugmates about it, and when they answer, Samebug will notify you.
-We think in this procedure everybody profits:
+We think from this procedure everybody profits:

 - The bugmates did not have to write solutions in advance.
-Developers have lot of crashes, it is not realistic to expect them to write and publish the solution for all of them
+Developers have lots of crashes, it is not realistic to expect them to write and publish the solution for all of them
-- You don't have to dig deep in a library looking for a problem that other people have already solved
+- You don't have to dig deep into a library looking for a problem that other people have already solved
-- The bugmates won't be spammed with irrelevant help requests, they see only those where the stack trace match suggests they can help.
+- The bugmates won't be spammed with irrelevant help requests, they see only those where the stack trace match suggests they can help
-- When you mark the solution as helpful, you boost the author's [profile](/guide/profile).
+- When you mark the solution as helpful, you boost the author's [profile](/guide/profile)

 ## Cancel help request

 If you are no longer interested in answers to your help request, you can revoke it on the same page where you requested it.
-At the moment it does not happen automatically even if you mark one of the answers helpful.
+Right now it does not happen automatically even if you mark one of the answers helpful.

 ## Privacy

-We know that many information that Samebug deals with might be sensitive, we have an adequate idea about [privacy](/guide/privacy) even in this early phase.
+We know that the information that Samebug deals with might be sensitive, we have an adequate idea about [privacy](/guide/privacy) even in this early phase.

 In the context of bugmates these concepts translate to:

-- If your searches are *Public*, other users can find you via bugmate match, and read the stack trace of the crash had.
+- If your searches are *Public*, other users can find you via bugmate match and read the stack trace of the crash you had.
 - If your searches are *Searchable*, other users can find you via bugmate match, but will not see the stack trace of the crash you had.
 - If your searches are *Private*, you will never show up as a bugmate for people who cannot access your workspace.